Bob Gaglardi School of Business and Economics

 Delivery: Campus

-Building on ACCT 3250 Intermediate Management Accounting, students examine how effective corporate governance, strategic planning and development, risk management systems, analysis and provision of performance information, along with a variety of management techniques and monitoring tools are used to optimize a firm's performance.
-Topics include governance structure, strategic planning process, risk management, management information systems, methods for improving operating efficiency and effectiveness, quality management, change management, and performance monitoring tools.
+Building on ACCT 3250 Intermediate Management Accounting, students examine how different corporate governance, strategic planning, and management systems are used to enhance a firm's performance.
+Topics include governance structure, compensation systems, corporate social responsibility, strategic planning, risk management, management information systems, methods for improving operational efficiency and effectiveness, quality management, change management, and performance monitoring tools.

-Prerequisite: ACCT 3250 or equivalent with a minimum C-
+Prerequisite: ACCT 3250 (min grade of C-) or equivalent

 Note: Students will only receive credit for one of ACCT 4250, ACCT 4251, BBUS 4250, or BBUS 4251